JurajKubelka/Research-ICSE-2018/README.md

 Transcripts of the 17 sessions are available in an [Org-Mode](http://orgmode.org) structured file: [transcripts.org.txt](./01-exploratory-study/transcripts.org.txt).
 The interaction data, extracted from DFlow, are available at [windows.csv](./01-exploratory-study/windows.csv).

+If you want an access to the session videos, please, contact the first author at _juraj.kubelka (at) icloud.com_.

 ## On-line Survey

 The survey data are available at [02-survey](./02-survey) directory.
 It includes questions and responses.